 Ever wondered why Nigerian lawyers wear those black robes/gowns and white wigs when they appear in court?
-Well wonder no more, this blog is going to explain the strange history behind the practice.
+Well wonder no more, this blog is going to explain the history behind the practice.

-After the British colonized Nigeria, we adopted the same legal system and by extension all the paraphernalia that came with it.
+So this is how it started – after the British colonized Nigeria, we adopted the same legal system and by extension all the paraphernalia that came with it.
 One of which was the costume of the British barrister.

 The culture of lawyers wearing wigs in court actually has its roots in, believe it or not, fashion!
 Charles II returned to England from France and brought with him the trend of the ‘periwig‘ from Louis XIV’s court.
 English society adopted the trend, as did barristers, it became the ‘in-thing’ for people, especially wealthy people, to wear wigs.
 The practice of wearing wigs fell into 2 camps: